Navalny: Putin's 'evil' takes centre-stage at Munich talks

 Ursula von der Leyen, the European Commission president, who is German, also said while at the MSC that Navalny's death was "a grim reminder of what Putin and his regime are all about".

-The timing prompted speculation of whether Putin was sending a message to Berlin and to Russian people.
+The timing prompted speculation on whether Putin was sending a message to Berlin and to Russian people.

 "The timing of the killing is not accidental," Auštrevičius said.